No Mega Millions winner, jackpot climbs to $1.6 billion

 Breaking News Emails

-No one correctly picked all six numbers in Friday night's Mega Millions draw, setting up a record-breaking jackpot of $1.6 billion on Tuesday.
+No one correctly picked all six numbers in Friday night's $1 billion Mega Millions draw, setting up an estimated record-breaking jackpot of $1.6 billion when the next drawing takes place on Tuesday.

 The numbers were 15, 23, 53, 65, 70 and Mega Ball 7.